Are you considering buying a smart home? This article will share the types of technology you can hope to...

 Why live in Stamford?

-It is a well-connected, historic town on the easter edge of the Midlands.
+It is a well-connected, historic town on the eastern edge of the Midlands.

 The many independent shops that line the quaint streets of the town trade under a common banner of “ancient and vibrant”.